 What You Can Do

-- Do not purchase products that were tested on animals.
+- Shop cruelty free.
+Avoid products that may have been tested on animals.
 Check the Leaping Bunny Approved Brands and/or download the Cruelty-Free App to make sure the household, cleaning, and personal care products you purchase are not tested on animals.

-- If you are a student, parent, or teacher, share the good news about New Hampshire’s “Dissection Choice” policy for pupils K-12.
+- Talk about dissection choice. the news of If you are a student, parent, or teacher, share the good news about New Hampshire’s “Dissection Choice” policy for pupils

 - Become an organ donor.
 Researchers who conduct transplantation experiments will turn to animal organs when there is a shortage of human organs.